How Do I Choose Between HMO and PPO Insurance?

 What Is an HMO Insurance Plan?

 An HMO insurance plan is a type of health insurance plan that provides coverage through a network of doctors, hospitals and other healthcare providers.
-HMO plans typically require you to choose a primary care physician (PCP) who will coordinate your healthcare and refer you to specialists within the network when needed.
+HMO plans will require you to both choose a primary care physician (PCP) and obtain a referral from them when you need to see a specialist like a cardiologist or orthopedist.

-Why Choose an HMO Plan Over a PPO Plan?
+Why Should I Choose an HMO Plan Over a PPO Plan?

 What Is a PPO Insurance Plan?

-A PPO insurance plan is a type of health insurance plan that allows you to receive care from both in-network and out-of-network providers, although typically with higher costs if you go out of network.
-Keep in mind that a separate deductible will still apply for out-of-network services.
+A PPO insurance plan is a type of health insurance plan that allows you to receive care from both in-network and out-of-network providers, although out-of-network care will cost more.
+Keep in mind that a separate deductible can apply for out-of-network services.[2]

-Why Choose a PPO Plan Over an HMO Plan?
+Why Should I Choose a PPO Plan Over an HMO Plan?

 How Do I Choose Between an HMO or PPO?